CMU-313/CMU-313.github.io/assignments/HW4.md

 For this checkpoint, you and your team should make sure that all of you are working on the same versions of Python and Python packages.
 You should use [Swagger](https://swagger.io/docs) to define and document the REST API for your microservice, and write a set of API tests that encode the expected functionality of your API (via [pytest](https://flask.palletsprojects.com/en/2.2.x/testing)).
 Note that, for this deadline, the API does not need to be functional; it is only required that you create placeholder REST API endpoints that you can use to write your tests. **NOTE: We expect your tests to be failing at this point.
-The implmentation that allows the tests to pass will be written later**
+The implementation that allows the tests to pass will be written later.**

 The deliverable for this checkpoints are: